 A menstruating person menstruates on average for 32 years and uses approximately 12,000-16,000 disposable pads and tampons in a lifetime.
 Disposables are after only one single use thrown away and left to decompose.
 Many of these products unfortunate end up in nature as well.
 Also the process of making disposable products have a great impact on the environment which should also be taken into consideration when looking at the environmental impacts that disposable sanity products have on our planet.
 The disposable product is made of different types of plastics and like that wasn’t enough, every single pad and tampon is wrapped up in a piece of plastic.
 That is a lot of plastics only being used once before thrown away.
 What a waste.
 To use something only once is simply not enough.

-Looking back at the previous information regarding how many pads and tampons we use in a lifetime, it is simple math to convert this into hard cash.
-During a lifetime we spend ridiculous amounts of money on something that we only use once and then throw away.
-Imagine if we did the same with plates and cutlery and only used disposables instead and after every meal, we simply threw the plates away in the trash.
+Looking back at the previous information regarding how many pads and tampons we use during our lifetime, it is simple math to convert this into hard cash.
+During a lifetime we spend ridiculous amounts of money on something that we only use once to then throw away.
+Imagine if we did the same with plates and cutlery and only used disposable utensils instead and after every meal, we simply threw the plates away in the trash.
 Sounds crazy right?
 Well, that is exactly what we are doing by using disposable tampons and pads.

 By swapping our sanitary protection to reusable ones you will quite quickly get your money’s worth.
-By the end of the day, using cloth pads will save you a lot of money that you can spend on more exciting things instead, like a train ride through Europe, that luxury designer dress that you long for or perhaps a gift for your loved one.
+By the end of the day, using cloth pads might save you money that you can spend on more exciting things instead, like a train ride through Europe, that luxury designer dress that you long for or perhaps a gift for your loved one.

 CLOTH PADS – AN INVESTMENT